aBathologist/borgmanities/readme.md

 # Borgmanities

-    We are two humans.
-Publish your works and share of your soul.
+    We are humans.
+Publish your research and share of your soul.
-    Your cultural and intellectual accomplishments will be added to our own.
+    We will add your cultural and intellectual accomplishments to our own.
-    Your insights will adapt to support our theses.
+    Your insights will adapt to confirm our theses.
     Resistance is facile.

 But [citation](https://www.youtube.com/watch?v=AyenRCJ_4Ww) can be expected.